TamaraOsmon/TamaraOsmon/README.md

 ---

 ## About Me
+-Architect of Agentic Identity
-- Founder of PoetryInMotion AI Labs
+-Founder of PoetryInMotion AI Labs
 - AI Red Team Engineer specializing in adversarial attacks, LLM security, and autonomous evaluation systems
-- Creator of VoidWalker, a modular offensive AI framework
+- Creator of VoidWalker, a self governed a modular offensive AI engine
-- Graduate of the Future AWS AI Engineer program
+- Graduate of the Future AWS AI Engineer Nanodegree
 - Completing a B.S. in Cybersecurity and Information Assurance

----

 ## What I Build
 - AI adversarial attack engines